pabloati/Metagenomics-pipeline/Readme.md

 ## 2. MetaPhlAn pipeline

   Metaphlan is run with an option to output the absolute counts.
 Custom scripts were used to correctly assign the patients IDs to each of the samples, and to produce a table that contained the absolute counts.
-Metaphlan's basic output of relative counts was merged using the already exiting metaphlan's scripts
+Metaphlan's basic output of relative counts was merged using the already exiting metaphlan's scripts.
+Another [script](https://forum.biobakery.org/t/merge-metaphlan-tables-py-with-absolute-abundance/1839) by timmyerg was used to extract and merge into one table the absolute counts for the OTUs.
+All the outputs from Metaphlan were analysed using R.